ENGLISH

 Any questions?
 Discuss them with a POCO

 For all your questions about subversion, you can contact a POCO (Point of contact subversion).
-This colleague is the first point of contact in your organization or company when it comes to subversion.
+This colleague is the first point of contact in your organisation or company when it comes to subversion.